Setting Up Your First Facebook Catalog/Instagram Product Feed

 Availability (g:availability)

 The plugin pre-mapped Facebook’s availability field to the stock status of your products.
-Allowed values for Google are “in stock”, “out of stock” and “preorder”.
-The plugin will automatically determine if your product is in stock or out of stock so leave this pre-filled mapping in place.
+Accepted values for this field are “in stock,” “out of stock,” and “preorder.”
+The plugin will automatically determine whether your product is in stock or out of stock, so we recommend leaving this pre-filled mapping in place.

 Price (g:price)